Gingerich

 Gingerich is a surname of German origin.
 Other forms of the name are Gingrich, Gingerick and Gingery and its original form Güngerich, also written Guengerich.
-In Bern, Switzerland it was record as early as 1389 and in 1692 it was first recorded among Anabaptists.
+In Bern, Switzerland, it was record as early as 1389 and in 1692, it was first recorded among Anabaptists.
 The first attestation in North America was in Lancaster County, Pennsylvania in 1724.
-The name is seldomly seen in Europe but was spread in North America by Amish and Mennonite immigrants.
+The name is rarely seen in Europe, but was spread in North America by Amish and Mennonite immigrants.

 Notable people with the surname include: